daqhris/daqhris.github.io/cryptoassets-growth-fund.md

 ### Disclaimers
 - Nothing published on this website constitutes investment, accounting, or legal advice.
-- This fund and its manager do not recommend that you purchase, sell, or hold any digital token or other crypto assets.
+- This blockchain-based fund and its manager do not recommend that you purchase, sell, or hold any digital token or other crypto assets.
 - There is no intent to influence anyone in order to pursue a particular investment style or strategy.